leeyuentuen/alfen_wallbox/README.md

 - ✅ Added automatic retry for failed updates
 - ✅ Improved error logging and visibility

 Previously, users experienced "silent failures" when changing settings (e.g., max current) - values wouldn't update and required manual retry.
 This has been resolved.
-See [LOCKING_FIXES.md](LOCKING_FIXES.md) for technical details.

 > After reverse engineering the API myself I found out that there is already a Python libary wrapping the Alfen API.
 > https://gitlab.com/LordGaav/alfen-eve/-/tree/develop/alfeneve